rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 For example you might have a container component responsible for fetching user data that is consumed by several components further down the component tree.
-If you were building a profile page to show an avatar there might be a navbar component containing a dropdown component which has an image element for the avatar.
+If you were building a profile page to show an avatar there might be a navbar containing a dropdown which has an image element for the avatar.
 Further down the page there is a profile wrapper and inside that a header component to render the avatar.
 The intermediate components don't use the data, `NavBar`, `Dropdown` and `ProfileWrapper`, only pass the data along.

-Passing data is a poor approach because:
+### Passing data via props is a poor approach because:

 - Exposing data to components that don't need to know about it
-- It's repetitive code and makes the component api more verbose
+- It's repetitive code and makes the component props more verbose
-- Difficult and frustrating developer experience to follow where the data comes from, especially in a large component tree
+- Difficult and frustrating developer experience to follow the flow of data, especially in a large and complex component tree

-Context removes these issues as you can:
+### React context removes these issues by:

-- Explicitly decide which components have access to that data
+- Explicitly declaring the use of context and therefore handling which components have access to that data
-- Less repetitive
+- Less repetitive and not polluting the component props
-- Using context makes it clear where the data comes from
+- Using context makes it clear where the data is defined

-Ultimately context can make complex code easier to rationalise.
+Using context to manage data flow in a complex component tree can help make code easier to rationalise.

-Areas you might use React context
+### Areas you might use React context

-- Site settings/preferences
+- Site settings/preferences for a user
-- Themes, make it easy to change switch between light/dark theme
+- Styling themes, make it easy to change switch between light/dark theme
-- Logged in user details, hide/show user views depending if they are logged in
+- User details, hide/show user views depending if they are logged in
 - E-commerce basket management, showing items added to a basket when searching and adding items

-The above are typically global to the application however, it does not mean context should be used only for global features.
+The above are typically **global** to the application however, it does not mean context should be used only for global features.
 It can be used further down the component tree to manage state of a complex feature.
-For example multiple step form and depending on answers determines the next question to show.
+For example, multiple step form and depending on the answers determines the next questions to show.

+### More options

-It does sound like React context can be used for anything, however there are other options for cross cutting concerns which maybe preferred.
+It does sound like React context can be used for anything however, there are other options for cross cutting concerns which maybe preferred.
 It would be excessive for handling local state with a component tree of two or three levels.
-For the same principle of keeping code easy to reason about here are other options.
+For the same principle of keeping code easy to reason about here are other approaches.
 To handle state for a basic form you can use the [Render props](/coding/understanding-render-props-react-js) approach, like the popular form library [Formik](https://github.com/jaredpalmer/formik){:target="\_blank" rel="noopener"}.
 When two components share the same state you can use [lifting state up](https://reactjs.org/docs/lifting-state-up.html){:target="\_blank" rel="noopener"} as an option.

 ## How to use it?

-I wrote a post a while back covering [manage complex state with React useReducer and useContext](/coding/react-hooks-usereducer-usecontext).
-This is where I first mention it and it comes with a **todo list coding example** on Code Sandbox.
+I wrote a post in November covering [manage complex state with React useReducer and useContext](/coding/react-hooks-usereducer-usecontext).
+This is where I first mention Context and it comes with a **todo app coding example** on CodeSandbox.
 I've decided to fork that sandbox and refactor it to have a better _todo API_ in React context.

+### Lets begin

 React context is made of two parts a **Provider** and a **Consumer**.
 The provider is where the **values** are defined that the consumer can access.
 Following the good practice of _encapsulation_ we won't expose the actual React provider but a wrapping component which will define the values.
-This simplifies the usage of `ToDoContext` and expose parts of the API to be used.
+This simplifies the usage of `ToDosContext` and expose essential parts of the API to be used.
 Below is a code example show this:

 ```jsx
 // todo-context.js